 An exempt political organization must also file one of these forms if its annual gross receipts are \$25,000 or more (\$100,000 or more for a QSLPO).

-The following political organizations aren't required to file Form 990.
+The following political organizations aren't required to file Form 990 or Form 990-EZ.

 - Any political organization excepted from the requirement to file Form 8871. - Any caucus or association of state or local officials.